chollinger93/TinyTelematics/README.md

 The project is split into 2 logical elements: `Hadoop` and `AWS`.
 The below sections explain the differences.

+**As the project is split into 2 logical elements, please see below for specific branch names**

 The `Hadoop` way uses batch processing and relies on [SensorLog](https://apps.apple.com/us/app/sensorlog/id388014573), an iOS app.
 Other than that, it is entirely based on Open Source.

 The `AWS` way is vendor-locked to AWS (to a degree), but processes data in real-time.
 It relies on a physical GPS dongle.